Macroeconomy

 No hay anuncios

-On the other hand, the rise in fuel and electricity prices in recent months has once again pushed up the cost of living, the CPI, compared to September 2024.
-Prices have thus increased this month by an average of 2.9% compared to September of last year across the country. the annual rate recorded in August in Spain as a whole.
+On the contrary, the increase in fuel and electricity prices in recent months has once again pushed up the cost of living, the CPI, when compared to September 2024.
+Thus, prices have increased this month by 2.9% on average compared to September of last year for the entire month. the annual rate recorded in August in Spain as a whole.

-The phenomenon of the CPI rising year-over-year when prices have fallen month-over-month is mathematically known as base effectIn this case, prices have fallen in the last three months, but they rose during the remaining nine months of the last year, primarily due to the rise in energy prices.
-This explains why, despite having recently fallen in price, the cost of living has increased when looking beyond this most recent period of decline and comparing it with a year ago.
+The phenomenon of the CPI rising year-over-year when prices have fallen month-over-month is mathematically known as base effectIn this case, prices fell in the last three months, but rose during the remaining nine months of the last year, primarily due to rising energy prices.
+This explains why, despite having recently fallen, the cost of living has increased when looking beyond this most recent period of decline and comparing it to a year ago.

 Cargando